Chart Color Schemes

 Smithfield - Wetherill Park has seen population growth performance typically on par with national averages when looking at short and medium term trends

 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group are applied to all areas for years 2032 to 2041 based on these aggregations.
-Looking ahead, lower quartile growth is anticipated nationally, with Smithfield - Wetherill Park expected to expand by 753 persons to 2041, reflecting a total increase of 2.0% over the 17 years.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
+Based on demographic trends and latest annual ERP population numbers, the area is expected to expand by 753 persons to 2041, reflecting a decrease of 1.4% in total over the 17-year period.

 Frequently Asked Questions - Population